Phalanxia/Maid-IRC/README.md

 ### Prerequisites

-**Note:** Maid-IRC requires Node.js v4.1.x or newer.
-Package manager-provided versions may not satisfy this requirement.
-[Node.js site](https://nodejs.org/en/download/stable/) provides recent binaries for all the platforms.
+Maid-IRC requires Node.js v4.1.x or newer.

+**Note:** Package manager-provided versions may not satisfy this requirement.
+The [Node.js site](https://nodejs.org/en/download/stable/) provides recent binaries for all the platforms.

-### Building on debian and derivatives
+#### Building on Debian and derivatives

+At the time of writing Debian 8 "jessie" provides Node.js version 0.10.29.
+You may use nvm, n, nave or download directly from the aforementioned official site to meet the requirements for this app. [npm](https://www.npmjs.com/), which may or may not be packaged with Node.js, is also required.

+ICU dev headers are needed to successfully build npm dependencies.

 Install the prerequisites:
 ```bash
 $ sudo apt-get install libicu-dev git
 ```
-Note that at the time of writing debian 8 "jessie" provides nodejs version 0.10.29.
-You may use nvm, n, nave or download directly from the aforementioned official site to meet the requirements for this app. [npm](https://www.npmjs.com/), which may or may not be packaged with nodejs, is also required.

-ICU dev headers are needed to successfully build npm dependencies.
+---

 Install grunt-cli:
 ```bash